pixaful/pixafulversion2/site/content/services/online-marketing.md

 +++
 ## Covering email marketing, search engine optimisation, search engine marketing and social media.

-We provide online marketing services to UK businesses.
+We provide online marketing services to UK businesses and cover the core services your business needs to get noticed online.

+Some of the marketing services we provide include:

+* <strong>Email Marketing</strong> - We provide a complete email marketing solution for any type of business.
+From email design to delivery.
+* <strong>Search Engine Optimisation</strong> - An advanced SEO plan specifically designed for your business.
+* <strong>Social media</strong> - Facebook, Twitter and Instagram management services.

 The client wanted to: